 In Hawaii, the obligation to support children runs at least until age 18 or high school graduation, whichever occurs last.
 The Child Support Enforcement Agency will not enforce a support obligation beyond this point.
 However, the court can order support to continue beyond high school if the child is attending college on a full-time basis or is enrolled in an accredited vocational training program.
 In this situation, the child support amount will not automatically be computed using the guidelines formula.
 Instead, the court will consider the reasonable needs of the child, both parents’ ability to pay, and the college student’s ability to contribute to his own support through scholarships, loans, or part-time work.

 If the parties agree, or if the court orders it after a trial, one or both parents may be obligated to pay private educational expenses from kindergarten through high school.
 Private education expenses are paid in addition to child support.
 These expenses are usually defined as tuition, books, and mandatory fees.
 School lunches, transportation, school supplies, and clothing are normally considered to be covered by the payment of child support.
 Preschool programs prior to kindergarten are normally considered to be day care, which is covered by the payment of child support.
-When a child has previously been attending private school, the court will normally order that this continue.
-A divorce decree or paternity judgment does not have to mention private education expenses; it is an issue that the parties can defer to a later time.
+When a child has previously been attending private school, the court will normally order that this continues.
+A divorce decree or paternity judgment does not have to mention private education or higher education expenses; it is an issue that the parties can defer to a later time.

 A child support order, whether it was issued in Hawaii or elsewhere, can be enforced just about anywhere the obligor or his property can be found.
 Methods of enforcement include garnishment of wages and seizure of property.
 In extreme cases, the court can hold the obligor in contempt and order incarceration until the support is paid.
 Through the Child Support Enforcement Agency, other remedies against those who fail or refuse to pay include tax refund intercept, and revocation of licenses and passports.